Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Data Selection Framework

 \subsection{Stage 1: Online Batch Re-weighting.}

-We first use mimic scores to aid model training through improving data efficiency by \emph{re-weighting}.
-Unlike gradient descent, which assigns uniform weight to mini-batch samples, Grad-Mimic computes mimic scores on the fly to amplify helpful samples and down-weight unhelpful ones.
+We first use mimic scores to aid data efficiency by \emph{re-weighting}.
+Unlike standard gradient descent, which assigns uniform weights to all samples in a mini-batch, Grad-Mimic amplifies helpful samples and down-weights unhelpful ones.

 To achieve this, each sample’s mimic score is first normalized using the softmax function with a temperature parameter, $\tau$.
-The normalized score for a sample $s_i$ in a batch of size $b$ is computed as
+The normalized score for a sample $s_{i,t}$ in a batch of size $b$ is computed as

 Then, the weight update step in Grad-Mimic is modified as